builderLabs/Yelp-Fusion-JavaScript/yelpFusionJS.md

 generate a random salt and salt the token and pass both to our JavaScript query
 when requested.

 2).
-When the user initiates a Yelp query from the browser, we will send an ajax
+When the user initiates a Yelp query from the browser, we will send an Ajax
 request to our application which will return the salted token and its salt and
 use JavaScript to cleanse the salted token.
 This way, we have two mysterious
 bits of data coming into the browser, but only briefly - avoiding long periods